AndrosDe/ploerr/README.md

     * Select the correct branch for deployment from the drop-down menu and click the "Deploy Branch" button for manual deployment.

 ### Local Development
-* How to Fork To fork the repository, use the following steps:
+* To fork the repository, use the following steps:
 Login or signup to Github and locate the repository.
 Click the Fork button in the top right corner